puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Optional[Variant[Hash, Array]]`

 Removes `mod_security` IDs from the virtual host.<br />
-Values: An array of `mod_security` IDs to remove from the virtual host.
 Also takes a hash allowing removal of an ID from a specific location.
 ``` puppet
 apache::vhost { 'sample.example.net':
   modsec_disable_ids => [ 90015, 90016 ],